Philip Larkin’s much quoted verse in his poem Annus mirabilis goes like this:

 and the Beatles’ first LP.’

-For me it was not late but just on time as I turned 15 in September 1963.
-And my sexual education also involved Lady Chatterley’s lover and the Beatles.
+This discovery was not late for me but just in time.
+In 1963 I turned 15 on 25th September.
+My sexual education also involved Lady Chatterley’s lover and the Beatles.

-In 1963 I was invited to spend a week at an Anglican seminary by the Bishop of Birmingham.
-I was a choirboy and server at St Wulstan’s church and I must have impressed the vicar with my intelligence.
+In that year I was invited to spend a week at an Anglican seminary by the Bishop of Birmingham.
+I was a choirboy and server at St Wulstan’s church and I must have impressed the vicar with my intelligence (rather than my spirituality).
 Hence the invitation to stay for a week with the Bishop to see if I might be a potential priest.
-We were a small group and we were all allocated our own room for the week.
+I was one of a small group and we were all allocated our own room for the week.
 Usually they were occupied by trainee priests but it was between terms and they must have been off, practicing good works in the Brum slums.

 I cannot remember what we discussed.
 I was already beginning to doubt my faith but the priesthood might be a good career opportunity.
-After all, our own vicar lived in an enormous house (vicarage), drove a red Triumph sports car and disappeared after Sunday services to see his mistress in Bartley Green.
-I had never discussed theology with him and it just did not seem to be necessary for the job.
+After all, our own vicar lived in an enormous house (the Vicarage), drove a red Triumph sports car and disappeared after Sunday services to see his mistress in Bartley Green.
+I had never discussed theology with him but it just did not seem to be necessary for the job.